seamapi/docs/docs/device-guides/sandbox-and-sample-data/2n-intercoms-sample-data.md

 ### Intercom Devices

-Once logged into My2N, select the devices you want to connect & control, and use the credential below to authenticate across each.
+After entering the credentials for My2N, you'll have to enter the credentials of an existing HTTP user on each device you want to connect.
+All sandbox devices have a single HTTP user with the following credentials:

 | Username | Password |
 | -------- | -------- |